volker48/mcagent/README.md

-# This is the README

-This is how you build an agent bro!

-Tell me something awesome!
+# McAgent - Minimal agent harness

+Example code of a minimal tool calling agent.
+This code is woefully incomplete and doesn't really do any error handling.
+This was just done for my own education.